GitWessy/wessy_autovote/README.md

   <h3 align="center">wessy_autovote</h3>

   <p align="center">
-    A simple Script for using a /vote chat command for a item reward besed on Top-Games voting
+    A simple Script for using a /vote chat command for a item reward based on Top-Games voting
   </p>
 </div>